-Theory=42 hours Lab=17 hour Clinical=16 hours
+Lab=17 hour

 The Home Health Aide Course is designed to teach students how to completely care for patients in a home setting including both geriatric and younger populations.
 The nursing procedures of personal care, rehabilitation, physical comfort, safety, biopsycho social support, nutrition, and infection control are covered.
 Students are taught to follow a plan of care and to call for assistance as needed.